microsoft/vscode-dev-containers/containers/go/README.md

 2. To use VS Code's copy of this definition:
    1. Start VS Code and open your project folder.
    2. Press <kbd>F1</kbd> select and **Remote-Containers: Create Container Configuration File...** from the command palette.
-   3. Select the Dart definition.
+   3. Select the Go definition.

 3. To use latest-and-greatest copy of this definition from the repository:
    1. Clone this repository.